abuseofnotation/abuseofnotation.github.io/epigrams.md

 Never be impressed by someone's ability to follow a rule.

 Vibe coding sucks, cause the whole point of programming is to be able to do your job without talking to anybody.

+Impostor syndrome occurs not when you feel unqualified for what you do, but when you don't *want* to do it, when you don't find it valuable/good/meaningful -- if you want to do something, then the question of whether you are the best person to do it becomes secondary.

+Acting according to a plan of any kind, confines your actions to what you believe is possible at the time of the creation of the plan.